 Name Declaration for Spouses

-If the spouses got married in Germany, they had the possibility to determine their name usage in the marriage in front of the registrar’s officer.
+If the spouses got married in Germany, they had the possibility to determine their name usage in the marriage in front of the Registrar.
 This is then stated in the marriage certificate.

 However, the German law governing use of names offers spouses the possibility to retroactively give a name declaration in order to receive the desired last name in the marriage.
 This name declaration can be done anytime as long as the marriage exists and is irrevocable.

 According to Section 1355 (2) of the German Civil Code, spouses can opt for the birth name of one of the spouses or the name one of the spouses had at the time of the name declaration to become a so-called married name (“Ehename”).
-The spouse whose name does not become the married name can add his or her previous name or birth name with a hyphen in front or behind the married name according to Section 1355 (4) of the German Civil Code.
+The spouse whose name does not become the married name can add his or her previous name or birth name with a hyphen in front or behind the married name.

 In cases where the spouses got married outside of Germany and have made a name declaration at the time of their wedding and the marriage certificate shows evidence of this, please contact the German mission competent for you in order to find out whether this name change is recognized by German law.